Mahsa-Khalili/CARISPAWProject/README.md

 ### 3.4 Frame Terrain Classification

-The frame terrain classification is currently only working witht the middle frame, although it can be adjusted for individual wheel modules quite easily.
+The frame terrain classification is currently only working with the middle frame, although it can be adjusted for individual wheel modules quite easily.
 Reusing much of the code for the data acquisition, a similar queue implementation is used.

 The machine learning algorithms and methods are the major points for the terrain classification.
 The completed / trained classifiers are provided in the form of joblib files, which are more efficient than pickle files for storing Python objects.
 Currently, support vector machines and random forests are implemented for time features, frequency features, and log PSDs (power spectrum densities).

+	IMU-9 - 0
+	IMU-6 - 1
+	USS-D - 2
+	USS-F - 3 (Not implemented as of 2019 August)
+	PiCam - 4 (Not implemented as of 2019 August)
+	RiWhl - 5 (Not implemented as of 2019 August)
+	LeWhl - 6 (Not implemented as of 2019 August)

 *Note that due to quirks of the random forest algorithm, the machine leaning must occur on a 32-bit system*

 ***

-## 4.0 Adjusting Start-up Python Progrma (Frame)
+## 4.0 Adjusting Start-up Python Program (Frame)

 The Raspberry Pi is set to autorun a service which calls a python script after connecting to wi-fi.
 To start or stop this script when you're troublehooting, utilize the following commands: